isomerpages/np-infosite/_software/Frequently Asked Questions.md

 for your course.</p>
 <p></p>
 <h4>5.
 When I access the guides, it says "You need permission to access this item."
 What should I do?</h4>
+<p>If you encounter an error stating "You need permission to access this
-<p>It could be that your browser is already signed in with your personal
+item," it may be because your browser is signed in with your personal email.
-email address.
-Please switch to Incognito browser tab on Google Chrome browser or Private browser window in Microsoft Edge browser and ensure you have signed in using your NP student email address <a href="https://staging.d2uc18hc4h2ycw.amplifyapp.com/guides/email-guide/s12345678@connect.np.edu.sg" rel="noopener noreferrer nofollow" target="_blank"><u>s12345678@connect.np.edu.sg</u></a> and password.</p>
+To resolve this, open an Incognito tab in Google Chrome or a Private window in Microsoft Edge.
+Then, sign in using your NP student email address (e.g.,
+<a href="mailto:s12345678@connect.np.edu.sg" rel="noopener noreferrer nofollow" target="_blank">s12345678@connect.np.edu.sg</a>) and password.</p>
 <p></p>
 <h4>6.
 I bought my notebook from the authorised supplier.
 Does it come preloaded with the necessary software for my course?</h4>
 <p>No, refer to the <a href="https://www2.np.edu.sg/software-download/" rel="noopener nofollow" target="_blank">Software Download</a> page